stephen-mahon/mlgo/1-linear-regression/README.md

 With each step of gradient descent, your parameters $$\theta_j$$ come closer to the optimal values that will achieve the lowest cost $$J(\theta)$$.

+#### 1.2.2 Implementation
+in `ex1.go`, we have already set up the data for linear regression In the following lines, we add another dimension to our data to accommodate the `\theta_0` intercept term.
+We also initialize the initial parameters to 0 and the learning rate alpha is set as default to 0.01.

+#### 1.2.3 Computing the Cost `J(theta)`
+As you perform gradient descent to learn minimize the cost function `J(theta)`, it is helpful to monitor the convergence by computing the cost.
+In this section, you will implement a function to calculate `J(theta)` so you can check the convergence of your gradient descent implementation.

+Your next task is to complete the code in the file `ComputeCost.go`, which is a function that computes `J(theta)`.

+Once you have completed the function, the next step in `ex1.go` will run `ComputeCost` once using `theta` initialized to zeros, and you will see the cost printed to the screen.
+You should expect to see a cost of 32.07.

+#### Gradient descent
+Next, you will implement gradient descent in the file `gradientDescent.go`.
+You need to supply the updates to `theta` within each iteration.

+As you program, make sure you understand what you are trying to opti- mize and what is being updated.
+Keep in mind that the cost `J(theta)` is parame- terized by the vector `theta`, not `xys`.
+That is, we minimize the value of `J(theta)` by changing the values of the vector `theta`, not by changing `xys`.

+A good way to verify that gradient descent is working correctly is to look at the value of `J(theta)` and check that it is decreasing with each step.
+The starter code for gradientDescent.m calls computeCost on every iteration and prints the cost.
+Assuming you have implemented gradient descent and computeCost correctly, your value of `J(theta)` should never increase, and should converge to a steady value by the end of the algorithm.

+After you are finished, ex1.m will use your final parameters to plot the linear fit.

+Your final values for `theta` will also be used to make predictions on profits in areas of 35,000 and 70,000 people.